9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 This is one of my favorite lenses.

-I think it suits me very well, so if you make videos, kind of like me if you’re YouTuber and you’ll sometimes freelance and vlog and shoot photos.
+I think it suits me very well, so if you make videos, like me, if you’re a YouTuber, you’ll sometimes freelance and vlog and shoot photos.

 This is a perfect all-around lens to kind of cover all of that.